FineFenng/ncursesplusplus/docs/manual/pipe.md

 ### Filtering

 A collection can be filtered with a predicate.
-The predicate function should take a `Layout::Child_t const&` and return a bool.
+The predicate function should take a `Layout::Child const&` and return a bool.
 This will remove any Widgets where the predicate returns false.

 ```cpp